-if for all $v\in H^1(\Omega)$ we have
+if for all $v\in H^1(\Omega)$, we have

-The symbol $\frac{\partial u}{\partial\nu}$ in the formal problem \eqref{SO} stands for the (interior) normal derivative; in the context of weak solutions it is implicitely made rigoros by \eqref{Neumansol}.
-It is well known and easily seen from the Riesz representation theorem that for any $g\in \Hm$ the Neumann problem \eqref{SO} has a unique weak solution $u_g$, it is an element of $V_1(\Omega)$.
-We write $\mathscr{N}_1:\Hm\to V_1(\Omega)$, $\mathscr{N}_1g:=u_g$ for the linear operator taking a given element $g$ of $\Hm$ into the unique weak solution of \eqref{SO}.
+The symbol $\frac{\partial u}{\partial\nu}$ in the formal problem \eqref{SO} stands for the (interior) normal derivative; in the context of weak solutions it is implicitly made rigorous by \eqref{Neumansol}.
+It is well known and easily seen from the Riesz representation theorem that for any $g\in \Hm$ the Neumann problem \eqref{SO} has a unique weak solution $u_g$; it is an element of $V_1(\Omega)$.
+We write $\mathscr{N}_1:\Hm\to V_1(\Omega)$, $\mathscr{N}_1g:=u_g$ for the linear operator mapping a given element $g$ of $\Hm$ to the unique weak solution of \eqref{SO}.
 By \eqref{DefDualTraceOp} we have

 hence $\|\mathscr{N}_1g\|_{H^1(\Omega)}=\|\Tr_i^* g\|_{(H^{1}(\Omega))'}= \|g\|_{\Hm}$, $g\in \Hm$, that is, $\mathscr{N}_1$ is an isometry.